 Camouflage Cultures: Surveillance, Communities, Aesthetics, Animals

-Camouflage Cultures: Surveillance, Communities, Aesthetics, Animals, co-curated by Ann Elias and Nicholas Tsoutas, will be on display across the SCA Galleries on Saturday 31 August.
+Camouflage Cultures: Surveillance, Communities, Aesthetics, Animals, an international conference and exhibition co-convened an co-curated by Ann Elias and Nicholas Tsoutas.

-The exhibition addresses two key principles of camouflage - concealment and deception - in relation to four themes: surveillance, communities, aesthetics, and animals.
+The conference and exhibition address two key principles of camouflage - concealment and deception - in relation to four themes: surveillance, communities, aesthetics, and animals.
 The theme of ‘surveillance’ includes war, defence, militaries, and conflict; ‘communities’ embraces society, the everyday, government, and identity; ‘aesthetics’ incorporates art, architecture, film, and popular culture; ‘animals’ includes human and non-human beings, nature, evolution, pattern, and optics.

-Robyn Backen, Maria Fernanda Cardoso, Debra Dawes, Alex Gawronski, Sarah Goffman, Shaun Gladwell, Emma Hack, Ian Howard, Jan Howlin, Jonnie Morris and Justene Williams.
+Robyn Backen, Maria Fernanda Cardoso, Debra Dawes, Alex Gawronski, Sarah Goffman, Shaun Gladwell, Emma Hack, Ian Howard, Jan Howlin, Jonnie Morris, Justene Williams